 Three years ago, I attended a meet-up event called 3Ps (3 principles – Syd Banks 1931- 25 May 2009) (https://www.joebaileyandassociates.com/meeting-syd-banks/)

-I was in my usual February blues worried and scared about how I would pay my mortgage and other outgoings.
+I was in my usual February blues, worried and scared about how I would pay my mortgage and other outgoings.
 It was in these moments that I would fall into my old safe behaviour of binging on alcohol to take away the thoughts and connected feelings of utter fear.
 Drunk, my thoughts would spiral, and I would end up with bad and unkind behaviour to myself and others.
 I would blame others for the situation that I was viewing.

 I don’t know what happened or what was said that evening.

 In the morning, I woke up with a different feeling.
 I have attended training seminars in the understanding of the 3Ps with Steve and Tony, who have become friends and mentors.
 I consider that a win-win.
-During my work with clients, I find myself pointing to the teachings of the 3Ps
+Along with being on the 3 principles apprentice programme.

 I am very human and continue to have moments of a lack of clarity and fall on my knees as I trip on the pavement of life.
-I still am not sure who I am, though I am confident that I am a human being, made of mass-energy.
+I still am not sure who I am, though I am confident that I am a human being made of mass energy.
 Some may call this spirit and soul.

+I am just having the experience of a world I don’t understand.
 But that’s okay because as I trip my way along the road on my journey creating new adventures.
 I am learning and evolving.
-I feel a lot safer now, comfortable and know that when I have those moments that I don’t have to hold on to those feelings and the thoughts will pass by, some more quickly than others but they always do pass.
+I feel a lot safer now, comfortable and know that when I have those moments I don’t have to hold on to those feelings and the thoughts will pass by, some more quickly than others but they always do pass.